 As a front-line nurse, I want to fly to disaster areas, part of medical relief teams.
 I have lived in the Developing World and feel most comfortable there.
 For three years (2006-2009), for example, I exercised a leadership role in support of minority (black) Aeta communities in rural Philippines (only approximately one-third of their children survive to adulthood).
 I can understand Spanish, read French, and haggle in Thai.

-Objectives: I invested the bulk of my time as a young woman piloting a helicopter for the US Navy and subsequently spent years at home and abroad working in support of Navy operations, principally in the Middle East.
+I invested the bulk of my time as a young woman piloting a helicopter for the US Navy and subsequently spent years at home and abroad working in support of Navy operations, principally in the Middle East.
 I feel strongly that this experience has prepared me to make valuable contributions in the future to the nursing profession, especially in disaster relief.
-I look forward to being accepted into the May 2015 A.B.S.N. class at the University of XXXX to learn everything I can from the most accomplished nursing teachers in south Florida, where we have our permanent home.
+I look forward to being accepted into the May 2015 A.B.S.N. class at the University of XXXX to learn everything I can from the most accomplished nursing teachers in South Florida, where we have our permanent home.

-My career goals are also the result of being a mother of 4, an experience that has further solidified caregiving as part of my nature.
+My career goals are also the result of being a mother of four, an experience that has further solidified caregiving as part of my nature.
 I know the reward and satisfaction from opening your heart to care for others, the power of a smile, and a gentle touch.
 For the past 17 years, I have labored to imbue my four children with the same virtues and sense of community responsibility that my physician parents instilled in me: compassion, character, and the strength to excel in one’s contribution to society.
 Being accepted to your program at the University of XXXX will enable me to continue my professional engagement here in my home community with family, friends, neighbors, and professional connections that will allow me to excel in my studies.

 Since I attended the information session in October at the University of XXXX, I have set my heart on your program.
 I look forward to being challenged to learn quickly in school and the workplace, and I thank you for considering my application to your Accelerated BSN Program.